- Executive Board

-Theresa Lieb is regional director for “Latin America & Caribbean”, programme coordinator for the Impact Group LACalytics and as executive board member responsible for IFAIR’s staff development and human resources..
+Theresa Lieb is an executive board member responsible for IFAIR’s staff development and human resources..

 Theresa follows a research master in Environmental Change and Management at the University of Oxford.
 She graduated from Leiden University College in The Hague in 2015 with a major in International Development and a minor in Policy Science.
 Her thematic focus lies on sustainable food systems, particularly in cities and the context of international development.
 Theresa gained practical experience as a volunteer of the “weltwärts” Programme in a marine conservation project in Ecuador, as intern with the German Development Bank KfW and the German Development Service GIZ in Brazil in the fields of tropical forest conservation, renewable energy and energy efficiency and as project assistant for urban food policy for NAHhaft.
 Theresa speaks German, English, French, Spanish and Portuguese.